Schm1m/Lab/README.md

 **TIB 1 - "Programmieren" Labor in `C`**

 ```
-This file is only for textual information to understand given code

 how to find the right file?
-[q][lab][question]-[author].c
+/lab/lab[lab]/[q][question]-[author].c
-    [q] the file is a answer for a question of any lab
+    [q] the file is an answer for a question of any lab

     [lab] the according lab the file is made for

     [question] the question of the in [lab] defined lab

+    exp: the script for lab 2 question 5 is located in /lab/lab2/q5-[author].c

-    every file (from author tim) also tells you its purpose in the header
+    every file should also tell you its purpose (the lab and question) in the header
         L[lab]Q[question]

+if you commit you own file, please also use this naming scheme
 ```